 EOP services are designed to assist incoming first-year undergraduate students at Oregon State University as well as those who are referred by faculty or staff or seek out services.
 Services are limited to undergraduate domestic students and undocumented/DACA students who are taking classes on OSU's main Corvallis campus.
 We do not currently have services available for graduate, distance or international students or students studying at other Oregon State campuses, however, these students may still be able to be involved in related programs.
 See the Participate in Programs page for more information.

-CAMP and TRIO SSS are federally funded programs designed to support underrepresented students at OSU.
-Like EOP, they also support students in their academic development and assist and motivate students toward the successful completion of their postsecondary education.
+Like EOP, CAMP and TRIO SSS also support students in their academic development and assist and motivate students toward the successful completion of their postsecondary education.

 Students are not able to be in more than one program at a time.
-We encourage interested students to visit the TRIO SSS website and the CAMP website to learn about the students they serve and the services each program provides and then decide which program would best meet individual needs.
+We encourage interested students to learn about the students each program serves and the services they provide and then decide which program would best meet individual needs.
 For questions about EOP or for further clarification, please contact Janet Nishihara.